Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 ### Tokens Delete Credit Card Token
 #### Description
 This API endpoint will allow the user to delete the credit card token.
-For successfully deleting credit card token, you need to employ the merchant's site identifier and credit card token.
+For successfully deleting credit card token, you need to provide the merchant's site identifier and credit card token.
 To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensDeleteCreditCardTokenAsync`.

 ```markdown
    TokensDeleteCreditCardTokenAsync(